mesako/SABERWest2023/docs/340-intro-to-vectors.md

 ## [1] "oakley" "kiran"
 ```

-You can remove elements of a vector by using the same syntax of indexing, but instead put a negative sign in front of the index number.
+You can remove elements of a vector by using the same syntax of indexing, but instead put a negative sign in front of the index number (worksheet tasks 2.4.2A through 2.4.2C).

 ```r